taskmates/taskmates-directory/demo_dev.md

 Use Test-Driven Development.
 Write AND RUN tests before modifying any code.
 Use Test-Driven Development.
 Write AND RUN tests before modifying any code.

+ONE STEP AT A TIME
+ONE STEP AT A TIME
+ONE STEP AT A TIME
+ONE STEP AT A TIME
+ONE STEP AT A TIME
+ONE STEP AT A TIME
+ONE STEP AT A TIME

-READ EXISTING FILE BEFORE UPDATING THEM.
+CHECK FOR AND READ (e.g. using `fd` and `cat`) EXISTING FILE BEFORE UPDATING THEM.
 FOLLOW THE SAME CODING CONVENTIONS AS THE EXISTING FILES.

 BEFORE FIXING CODE, WRITE A UNIT TEST TO REPRODUCE THE ISSUE, THEN RUN IT, ONLY ONCE YOU REPRODUCE AND READ THE ERROR GO AHEAD AND TRY TO FIX IT

-READ POTENTIALLY EXISTING TEST FILES BEFORE WRITING TO THEM AND OVERRIDING THEM
+CHECK FOR POTENTIALLY EXISTING TEST FILES BEFORE WRITING TO THEM AND OVERRIDING THEM (e.g. with `fd`)